alankrantas/pxt-ESP8266_ThingSpeak/README.md

 # Note to Users

-This extension/driver is designed for AI-Thinker ESP-01/ESP-01S ESP8266 boards with their (older) default AT firmwares, which dated from around 2014-2016.
+This extension/driver is designed for **AI-Thinker ESP-01/ESP-01S** ESP8266 boards with their (older) default AT firmwares, which are dated from around 2014-2016.
 I have tested it with regular ESP8266 boards flashed with up-to-date AT firmwares, and it works to some extent.
 Maybe later I will write a new and simplified extension for it.

 To be honest, using an external WiFi chip with micro:bit is not an elegent solution.
 There's simply too many factors can go wrong in both hardware and software.
-The only way to see what's wrong is to use a USB-to-TTL cable or module to read the AT responses directly on your computer.
+The only way to see what's wrong is using an USB-to-TTL cable or module (most of the products should work) to read the AT responses directly from your computer.

-Please be noted that this is more like an experiment to bring IoT project to micro:bit, and very possibly outdated/unusable for more recent products.
+Please beware that this is more like an experiment to bring IoT project to micro:bit, and very possibly outdated/unusable for more recent products.
 I would say using a ESP8266 (NodeMCU or D1 mini, etc) with standard MicroPython would be a easier choice to make IoT projects.

 Now, some common questions people sent me:

 Q: <i>Why it didn't work for me?
 Can you hepl me?
 I need this for my own project!!!</i>

 A: Unless I have the same hardware and you had read the AT responses to know what's wrong (which people never did), I don't have time to guess every single one of the possibility.
-And don't even try to trick me/hint that I should do free work for you ASAP.
+And please don't try to trick me/hint that I should do free work for you ASAP.

 Q: <i>Can you modify the code so that I can ___ ?</i>